 While the College of Nursing provides academic advising, it is ultimately the responsibility of each student to fulfill academic and program requirements.
 Advisors are available by appointment in the College of Nursing Student Services Office.
-Visit NUR 108, or call 480/965-2987.
+Visit NUR 108, or call 480/965-2987 (see "Student Services," page 450).
 Advisors assist students with program planning, registration, preparation of needed petitions, verification of graduation requirements, referrals to university and community resources, and career planning.